freeze-dolphin/Etoile/README.md

 - [x] Auto extract chart resources
 - [x] Detect and extract sound effects of arctaps
-- [ ] Some arcpkgs names 'base.ogg' as 'audio.ogg', we just simply ignore them and warn the user about it
 - [ ] [TODO 1] If PST, PRS and BYD use the same audio / jacket, they should use 'base' as audio / jacket (currently, the program will copy `base.ogg` / `base.jpg` and rename it to `0.ogg` etc. if there is PST chart)